itsPeetah/flask-badge-generator/README.md

 Small web app to generate a badge with a name on it using a GET HTTP request.
 This is an extremely WIP prototype, I just needed something to do the job quickly.

+Developed as a quick proof of concept/internal use tool for my job at the time

 ## Usage

 - Of course, install the required modules with `pip`